- Recognizing Comparison/Contrast in Assignments

 - Try to answer the simple question: “So what?” while writing the essay.
 In other words, what is the aim of comparing these two objects?

 Look for ideas by brainstorming.
 Of course, it is difficult to start writing the effective essay once you received the task.
 Have some time to look for ideas.
 Think of what is different and what is the same, what characteristics are major and what are minor.
+If stuck, order cheap essays online to use them as patterns for writing.
 This will help you develop the thesis.

 - Use “Venn diagram”.
 It’s a great tool when one needs to find differences and similarities in several objects.
 These are the circles every of which represents the differences of the objects with the common room for similarities.
 It’s really an effective way of visualizing your thoughts.